opendaylight/docs/docs/developer-guide/ovsdb-netvirt.rst

     bin/karaf

-1. Once karaf has started, and you see the Opendaylight ascii art in the console, the last step is to start the OVSDB plugin framework with the following command in the karaf console:
+1. Once karaf has started, and you see the OpenDaylight ascii art in the console, the last step is to start the OVSDB plugin framework with the following command in the karaf console: